List of international games played by NHL teams: 2019 NHL Global Series

 On March 21, 2019, the NHL announced the 2019 lineup of hockey games in Europe.
 The Chicago Blackhawks and Philadelphia Flyers played their regular season opening game in Prague on October 4, preceded by two exhibition games against European teams.
 The Blackhawks played Eisbären Berlin on September 29 in Berlin and the Flyers played Lausanne HC in Lausanne on September 30.
 The Buffalo Sabres and Tampa Bay Lightning then played two regular season games in Sweden on November 8 and 9.

 2022 NHL Global Series

-After a two-year hiatus, the Global Series returned for 2022.
+After a two-year hiatus because of the COVID-19 pandemic, the Global Series returned for the autumn of 2022.
 The slate of games was revealed on April 22.

-The Nashville Predators and San Jose Sharks will begin the 2022–23 season with two games in Prague.
-Ahead of such games, both teams will have preseason games against SC Bern and Eisbären Berlin.
-The Columbus Blue Jackets and Colorado Avalanche have games in Tampere.
+The Nashville Predators and San Jose Sharks began the 2022–23 season with two games in Prague.
+Both teams had preseason games against SC Bern and Eisbären Berlin.
+The Columbus Blue Jackets and Colorado Avalanche had games in Tampere.

+2023 NHL Global Series Sweden

+On April 26, 2023, the NHL announced that the Detroit Red Wings, Minnesota Wild, Ottawa Senators and the Toronto Maple Leafs would contest four regular season games at Avicii Arena in Stockholm, Sweden, on four consecutive days, November 16–19, 2023, as part of the 2023 NHL Global Series Sweden.

+2024 NHL Global Series

+On March 12, 2024, the NHL announced that the Buffalo Sabres, New Jersey Devils, Florida Panthers, and Dallas Stars would contest four regular season games in Europe, with the Sabres and Devils opening the season on October 4–5 at O2 Arena in Prague, Czech Republic and the Panthers and Stars playing at Nokia Arena in Tampere, Finland on November 1–2 as part of the 2024 NHL Global Series.
+In addition, the Sabres played a preseason game on September 27 in Munich, Germany against EHC Red Bull München at their new arena, SAP Garden.

+2025 NHL Global Series Sweden

+On March 18, 2025, the NHL announced that the Nashville Predators and Pittsburgh Penguins have been scheduled to play against each other on November 14 and 16, 2025, at Avicii Arena in Stockholm, Sweden.